MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/gdpr-export.md

 All system content will be immediately deleted.

-### Export customer data – Bot Designer system content
+### Export customer data – Bot Designer non-system content

 1. Navigate to [https://bots.int.customercareintelligence.net/#/](https://bots.int.customercareintelligence.net/#/).
 2. On the Settings menu, select **Export all non-system content**.